Fayeq Abdul-Jaleel

-Fayeq Mohammed Al-Ayadhi (Arabic: فائق محمد علي العياضي) (born May 5, 1948), better known by his pen name Fayeq Abdul-Jaleel (Arabic: فائق عبدالجليل), was a prominent Kuwaiti poet, playwright and lyricist whose work was well known throughout the Arab world.
-He was captured by Iraqi forces during the invasion of Kuwait in 1990 and he was the best known of more than 600 Kuwaiti civilians who were held as prisoners of war by Saddam Hussein's government.
-He was never seen by his family or friends again until his remains were unearthed in the Iraqi desert in 2004.
-The timing and manner of his death is a matter of some enduring mystery.
+Fayeq Mohammed Al-Ayadhi (Arabic: فائق محمد علي العياضي) (born May 5, 1948), better known by his pen name Fayeq Abdul-Jaleel (Arabic: فائق عبدالجليل), was a Kuwaiti poet, playwright and lyricist.
+He was captured by Iraqi forces during the invasion of Kuwait in 1990.
+He was one of more than 600 Kuwaiti civilians who were held as prisoners of war by Saddam Hussein's government.
+He was missing until his remains were unearthed in the Iraqi desert west of Karbala in 2004, where he was excuted and buried in a mass grave.

 Life and work

 Fayeq Abdul-Jaleel was born in Kuwait City and started out as a painter before coming to prominence at the age of 19 with a collection of poems entitled Wasmiah and the Stalks of Childhood (1967).
+He adopted the name Abdul Jaleel as his pen name in honor of his uncle Abdul Jaleel who raised him.

-He went on to publish several more books of verse and also penned the lyrics to several songs that became popular in the Arab world, collaborating with singers including Mohammed Abdu (Abaad, Layla, Layla, Filjaw Ghaim), Talal Maddah and Abu Baker Salem, and many well known singers.
+Abdul Jaleel went on to publish several more books of verse and also penned the lyrics to several songs that became popular in the Arab world, collaborating with singers including Mohammed Abdu (Abaad, Layla, Layla, Filjaw Ghaim), Talal Maddah and Abu Baker Salem, and many well known singers.
 He also wrote several plays performed in his homeland, including Kuwait's first puppet play (1974), and was active in the administration of Kuwait's national theater company.
 His signature style was to write in an Arabic somewhere between the formalism of the classical language and the regionally tinged spoken vernacular.
 He saw poetry as political, something that could act as an engine of social change.
 "Poetry," he wrote in a verse from 1968, "is one grain of wheat which enters all ovens and bakeries to feed all the people."
 His poetry also reflected a deep attachment to Kuwait itself and a sense of foreboding about his own ultimate fate – earning him comparisons to the great Spanish Civil War-era poet Federico Garcia Lorca.

 To earn a living, Abdul-Jaleel worked for the municipality of Kuwait City and also acted as an advocate for the arts for the Kuwaiti Information Ministry, traveling extensively throughout the Arab world.
 He also ran his own advertising agency.
 He married his cousin Salma Al-Abdi in 1967 and had five children: Gadah (born 1971), Fares (1972), Raja (1978), Sara (1983) and Nouf (1985).